 This means that finding the right therapist is not just about credentials or techniques.
 It’s also about how comfortable you feel speaking openly, how well the therapist understands your concerns, and whether their style resonates with you.

 Some therapists are more structured and directive.
 Others are more reflective and exploratory.
-Some are more passive, others more direct.
+Some are more passive, others more direct and challenging.
 Some work primarily with individuals, while others specialize in couples, families, trauma, or specific life transitions.

 Because of these differences, it’s common for people to speak with more than one therapist before deciding who feels like the best match.